Overview

 - Dropped frames over time

-- Performance data (eg, gpu time per frame, memory usage, etc)
+- Performance data (e.g., GPU time per frame, memory usage)

-This covers HMD and controller movement in VR space and the VR space itself
+Covers HMD and controller movement in XR space and the XR space itself.

 - Positions of events in XR space